eve-echoes-db/reprocessing/README.md

 The [reprocessing.csv](https://github.com/eve-echoes-db/reprocessing/blob/main/reprocessing.csv) file contains reprocessing amounts for items in Eve Echoes.

 All the amounts are based on 100% reprocessing efficiency.
-To get the amounts based on your character, multiply the values by your character's reprocessing effeciency skill.
+To get the amounts based on your character, multiply the amount by your character's reprocessing effeciency skill.
 All skills start out at 30% with a new character.
-Skilling various Resource Processing values will improve that percentage.
+Improving various Resource Processing skills will improve that percentage.

 ## How do I read this data?